Last Updated on: 28th September 2023, 10:02 pm

 - Rapid breathing (tachypnea).

-According to Vet Times, any foreign body, such as a millet seed, tumor, or fungal granuloma, can cause a partial or complete blockage of airflow, which is responsible for the squeaking noise.
+According to Vet Times, a foreign body, like millet seed, tumors, or fungal granuloma, can cause a full or partial blockage of airflow, which causes the squeaking noise.

 Why Do Parrots Purr?

 Purring signifies affection.
 Not all parrots purr, but those that do make the sound when they feel comfortable in their owners’ presence and have bonded with them.

-You can observe the parrot’s demeanor for signs of comfort or distress, enabling you to figure out what noise you’re hearing.
-If the parrot’s happy, you’ll notice the following signs:
+Observe the parrot’s demeanor for signs of comfort or distress to determine what noise you hear.
+If the parrot’s happy, you’ll notice these signs:

 - Relaxed body posture.